AriFordsham/GHCWiki/roles.md

 ## Syntax

 Implementing roles for type families would not require too many changes to the syntax of the language, as most of the required pieces are already there.
 The biggest current restriction is the fact that one cannot declare role annotations for type families, e.g.,

 ```
 type role F nominal
-typefamilyF a
+type family F a
 ```

 But this is a restriction that is easily overcome.
 In addition, the parser does not currently recognize role annotations for associated type families:

 ```
+class C a where
-classC a wheretype role Assoc nominal nominal
+  type role Assoc nominal nominal
-  typeAssoc a b
+  type Assoc a b
 ```